 With the proper sealant, mold and mildew will not be able to reach the damp and dark crevices of the concrete and will not cause any health issues to the people who use the pool.
 Sealing the concrete also prevents any staining from happening because the true surface will be protected.

 Poolside accidents will be reduced with the use of sealant because it helps the concrete be less slippery and provides more grip for one’s feet.
 It will also prevent the UV rays from damaging the concrete and will help it last longer.

 How And When To Seal Your Concrete

 You should reseal the concrete around a pool every 2-3 years to prevent any damage that may be caused by the outside elements.
 It is essential that you seal your pool to protect it from unwanted wear and tear.
+(In fact, all concrete needs to be sealed to protect it and make it last as long as possible.)
 You want your pool area to last throughout the years as a summer staple that keeps you and others coming back.